Primary vs Secondary Sales: What Every FMCG Distributor Should Know

 The gap between primary and secondary sales is not a tracking inconvenience — it is the single biggest source of hidden revenue leakage in Indian FMCG distribution.
 Companies that close this gap typically see three things within 90 days: better demand forecasting (because they see real sell-through), reduced distributor stock build-up (because over-shipping becomes visible), and better field force accountability (because secondary sales show exactly who is performing).

 Want to see how SalesPort tracks both primary and secondary sales across your distribution network?
-Book a free demo.
+Schedule a walkthrough.

 Share this article